BlueHorn07/bluehorn07.github.io/_posts/deep-learning/pytorch/2021-01-12-faster-rcnn.md

 <div class="notice" markdown="1">

 "The Faster R_CNN says, <span style="color:red">RPN proposals highly overlap</span> with each other.
-To reduced redundancy, we adopt **non-maximum supression(NMS)** on the proposal regions based on their cls scores.
+To reduced redundancy, we adopt **non-maximum suppression(NMS)** on the proposal regions based on their cls scores.
 We fix the IoU threshold for NMS at 0.7, which leaves us about 2000 proposal regions per image.
 After an ablation study, <span style="color:red">the authors show that NMS does not harm the ultimate detection accuracy, but substantially reduces the number of proposals.</span> After NMS, we use the top-N ranked proposal regions for detection.
 In the following <span style="color:red">we training Fast R-CNN using 2000 RPN proposals</span>. <span style="color:red">During testing they evaluate only 300 proposals</span>, they have tested this with various numbers and obtained this."

 </div>